Who needs to register

 It's up to every person and company involved in letting out property to decide whether they think what they do counts as letting agency work.

-If you aren't sure, you should ask yourself the following questions:
+If you are not sure, you should ask yourself the following questions:

 - is the work you do for a property owner a business arrangement?

 - you charge a fee or take another type of payment for the work you do?
-(If not, this doesn't automatically mean you're not a letting agent)
+(If not, this does not automatically mean you're not a letting agent)

 - are you regularly doing work related to letting and managing properties?
 (If you're regularly doing work for a private landlord, this may be considered a business arrangement)